Nitrokey/nitrokey-start-firmware/doc/development.rst

 There is "gcc-arm-embedded" project.
 See: https://launchpad.net/gcc-arm-embedded/

-It is based on GCC 4.6.
-You'd need "-O3 -Os" instead of "-O2" and it will be slightly better.
+It is based on GCC 4.7 (as of October, 2013).
+We are using "-O3 -Os" for compiler option.

-Note that we need to link correct C library (for string functions).
-For this purpose, our src/Makefile.in contains following line:

-	MCFLAGS= -mcpu=$(MCU) -mfix-cortex-m3-ldrd

-This should not be needed (as -mcpu=cortex-m3 means -mfix-cortex-m3-ldrd), but it was needed for the configuration of patch-gcc-config-arm-t-arm-elf.diff in summon-arm-toolchain in practice.

 Building Gnuk